-• In order for a student group to gain recognition as an official organization or club, it must obtain permission from the Student Life department.
-Information is available in the Office of Student Activities regarding the rules and regulations governing University activities and the procedure for initiating new organizations.

-• All clubs need to secure a faculty or staff member to serve as an advisor and provide general supervision.

-• Some of the types of clubs that either currently exists or that can be formed based upon expressed student interest include: Groups centered around academic success (Business club, Political Science club, etc.), athletic clubs, outreach groups, Faith in Action groups, environmentally conscious groups, technology clubs, entertainment driven clubs, leadership clubs, etc.
+- In order for a student group to gain recognition as an official organization or club, it must obtain permission from the Student Life department.
+Information is available in the Office of Student Activities regarding the rules and regulations governing University activities and the procedure for initiating new organizations. - All clubs need to secure a faculty or staff member to serve as an advisor and provide general supervision. - Some of the types of clubs that either currently exists or that can be formed based upon expressed student interest include: Groups centered around academic success (Business club, Political Science club, etc.), athletic clubs, outreach groups, Faith in Action groups, environmentally conscious groups, technology clubs, entertainment driven clubs, leadership clubs, etc. - Clubs, households, and student organizations are required to choose a specific day of the week along with a designated time to conduct their meetings and activities.
+The duplication of these schedules by any other club or organization is prohibited to ensure availability and participation of all involved groups.
+The assignment of days and times must be officially communicated and recorded to prevent conflicts and ensure fair use of available resources and spaces.

-• Many of our student clubs and organizations are likely to be active but will have to operate in new ways given public health considerations.
-Groups may meet virtually or convene in small groups with social distancing.

-• Students will be asked to maintain social distancing, follow current health and safety guidelines during social activities.